RaphaelwHuang/WebScrape/README.md

 For the program that request meeting with the university president, simply type "ruby filler.rb" and the program will prompt you to enter the necessary information for the form.
 You will see a output string that starts with "Thank you", which means you successfully submit your request form.
+Please do not spam the requests.

 ### Roles
 * Overall Project Manager: Jennifer Alarcon
-* Coding Manager: Raphael Huang
+* Coding Manager: Raphael Huang, Tony Su
 * Testing Manager: Sunny Patel
 * Documentation: Kenton Steiner